wp-plugins/humanstxt/readme.txt

 This plugin can only work if WordPress is installed in the root of your domain.

-= Error: The site root contains physical humans.txt file =
+= Error: The site root contains a physical humans.txt file =

 If your site root contains a physical `humans.txt` file, this file will be shown to the visitor and the plugin can not work.